 - Scoop the cookies onto a baking sheet lined with parchment paper.
 I made about 12 huge chocolate cookies.
 You can make smaller cookies if you wish.

-- Allow the cookies to rest before removing from the pan.
+- Allow the cookies to rest before removing them from the pan.
 This way, we prevent the cookies from breaking apart.

 How to Store Flourless Chocolate Cookies

-I prefer to store the flourless chocolate cookies at room temperature in an airtight container.
+- To Store: I prefer to store the flourless chocolate cookies at room temperature in an airtight container.
 They last up to 3 days.

-Other Delicious Low Carb Keto Cookies You Might Like:
+Other Delicious Keto Cookies

 - Keto Oreo Cookies